*This article has been updated as of February 2018.*

 If you have a lump sum amount that you want to put to work, you should look into a few different strategies that align with your investing objectives.

-- Hedging – Listen, hedging isn’t just for the Wall Street suits.
-It’s for every average Joe investor out there.
+2) Hedging – Hedging isn’t just for the Wall Street suits; it’s for every average Joe investor out there.
 Farmers have been doing this for years.
 They’ll sell their crop at a price at a certain date in the future before the crop is even in the ground.
 You can start by reviewing certain options strategies that are low risk like covered call option writing.

 Investing When The Market’s High